ArgonDesign/alogic/doc/concepts.md

 ### Design entities

 The fundamental design unit is called a [design entity](entities.md).
-Entities are analogous to Verilog modules.
-They can be instantiated inside other entities to build a design hierarchy.
+Entities are analogous to Verilog modules in that they can be instantiated inside other entities to build a design hierarchy.

 A fundamental entity would be a [Finite State Machine](fsms.md), which is described using code with locally sequential semantics similar to common